topcoder-platform/taas-es-processor/README.md

     docker-compose up -d
     ```

-3. initialize Elasticsearch, create configured Elasticsearch index:

-    ``` bash
-    npm run delete-index # run this if you already created index npm run create-index
-    ```

 ## Local deployment

-0. Make sure that Kafka and Elasticsearch is running as per instructions above.

-1. Make sure to use Node v12+ by command `node -v`.
+0. Make sure to use Node v12+ by command `node -v`.
 We recommend using [NVM](https://github.com/nvm-sh/nvm) to quickly switch to the right version:

    ```bash
    nvm use
    ```

-2. From the project root directory, run the following command to install the dependencies
+1. From the project root directory, run the following command to install the dependencies

     ```bash
     npm install
     ```

-3. To run linters if required
+2. To run linters if required

     ```bash
     npm run lint